tvcutsem/tvcutsem.github.io/_posts/2025-07-14-parp-depermissioning-web3s-serving-layer.md

   <img src="/assets/parp_figures/parp_rpc_details.png" alt="The PARP RPC protocol" width="100%" style="border: 1px solid gray; margin: 5px;">
 </center>

 When a PARP client connects to a PARP server, there is an initial handshake to set up the necessary protocol state, including opening a payment channel.
-After that, all standard RPC request/response interaction (including sending accompanying micro-payments) happens completely off-chain.
+After that, all standard RPC request/response interaction (including micro-payments) happens completely off-chain.
 When the PARP connection closes, the PARP server can close the payment channel to collect the payout.

 To detect invalid responses (fraudulent servers), clients rely on so-called merkle proofs.
 These are cryptographic proofs that let the server prove with high probability that their response is valid with respect to the up-to-date blockchain.
 To verify the proofs, clients must gain access to a small amount of blockchain meta-data (mostly: recent block headers).
 For networks like Ethereum, this meta-data is served by a subset of validators called the [sync committee](https://eth2book.info/capella/part3/config/preset/#sync-committee) and its output is assumed to be cheaply and widely available (all verifiable, so-called "light client" designs build on this assumption.
 See e.g. [Helios](https://a16zcrypto.com/posts/article/building-helios-ethereum-light-client/) for a concrete example).